Secretariat

 Languages: German, French, English, basics in Spanish

-Languages: German, French, English
+Languages: German, French, English, Spanish

 Samantha Atia, Office Manager

 She gained valuable experience on human rights related topics during her last position at the Integration Office of the city of Zurich.
-Since 2020, she has been studying social anthropology and German as a foreign language at the University of Fribourg.
-She lives in Fribourg.

-Languages: German, English, French, Arabic.
+Languages: German, English, French, Arabic

 Noémi Manco, Communications Manager